Project manager | PROFI - Adequate integration into the German job market

 Director | Institute for International & Digital Communication (InDi) (Applied Research | Continuing Education | Programs for Refugees)

 Marie-Louise Brunner is project manager of PROFI at Trier University of Applied Sciences, Germany.
-The project aims at helping refugees and international students with entering the work force and finding a job that reflects their education.
-She is also a Doctoral Researcher at Trier University of Applied Sciences and is responsible for the development and extension of the intercultural communication and further education programs as well as doing applied linguistics research in the area of Business Communication via Social Media.
-She is also on the board of directors of InDi - Institute for International and Digital Communication.
-After having completed her B.A. and M.A. in English Linguistics and Intercultural Communication, she is now working on her PhD in English Linguistics at Saarland University, Germany, which investigates intercultural communication, particularly the negotiation of meaning and identity in English as a Lingua Franca Skype conversations.
+The project aims at helping refugees and international students with a background in academia to enter the job market.
+She is also a Doctoral Researcher at Trier University of Applied Sciences and she is on the board of directors of InDi - Institute for International and Digital Communication.
+As such, she is responsible for the development and extension of the intercultural communication and further education programs as well as doing applied linguistics research in the area of business communication via social media and videoconferencing.
+After having completed her B.A. and M.A. in English Linguistics and Intercultural Communication, she completed her PhD with distinction at Saarland University, Germany, in 2021 on the topic "Understanding Intercultural Communication: Negotiating Meaning and Identities in English as a Lingua Franca Skype Conversations."
 Her research interests are in the areas of discourse analysis and pragmatics, corpus linguistics, negotiation of identity, intercultural communication, and language and food.
 She is also interested in the use of online media and intercultural/multilingual approaches in the foreign language classroom.
 As managing partner at Teaching Solutions Partnership Corporation, she also works as a consultant on intercultural and educational issues for companies, educators, and state institutions.

 In my PhD thesis, I analyze how speakers from different linguacultural backgrounds use English as a Lingua Franca to communicate via Skype.
 I am particularly interested in two main areas: (1) How do interlocutors negotiate meaning in interaction, i.e. how do they communicate what they mean when it comes to unknown words or untranslatable concepts, and (2) how do they negotiate their own and their interlocutor’s various (personal, regional, national, transnational) identities.
 Regarding the negotiation of meaning, I analyze realizations of assertive language use and innovation, functions of code-switching, the use of definitions, and functions of non-verbal elements in interaction.
 For the negotiation of identities, I focus, in particular, on the discussion of culturally specific items, othering, and the negotiation of culturally problematic topics.